 Interested in being a patient partner?
 Learn how you can get involved with the BC SUPPORT Unit Fraser Centre.

-Patients who play the role of a research team member and provides input during various steps of a research study.
-For example, design priorities, gather and analyze data, help distribute and implement research results.
+Patient partners are equal members of research teams, and provide input during various steps of a research study.
+This could include study design, priority setting, gathering and analyzing data, and helping distribute and implement research results.

 What do we mean by "patient"?